 John says, "God so loved the world," then he tells us the way and the extent God loves us.
-The way: He demonstrated His love by giving "his only begotten Son."
+The way: He demonstrated His love by giving "His only begotten Son."
 This is the greatest expression of love possible.
 God gave His own Son, the Lord Jesus Christ-Whom He loves more dearly than anyone else-for us.
 The extent: the Father gave His Son as a sacrifice for our sins.

-But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
+But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.
 (Romans 5:8)